Sport Fish Restoration Program

 The fund is administered by the United States Fish & Wildlife Service (USFWS) as a grant-in-aid program to state fish and wildlife agencies.
 Monies are to be used by the states for sport fish management, development, research and restoration.

 Some provisions of the current Wallop-Breaux Amendment include: a requirement that 15 percent of the state's total apportionment be spent on boating access; an option for states to use up to 15 percent of the total for aquatic resources education; and a requirement for equitable allocation of the monies between saltwater and freshwater projects based on the proportion of freshwater to saltwater resident anglers in that state.
-The saltwater allocation is managed by DEC's Bureau of Marine Resources.
+The saltwater allocation is managed by DEC's Division of Marine Resources.
 The freshwater program is managed by the Bureau of Fisheries.

 How Are The Monies Used?